-It’s estimated that 70% of enterprise organisations will move to Office 365 (O365) by 2021.
+It’s estimated that 70% of enterprise organizations will move to Office 365 (O365) by 2021.
 It’s a robust platform that provides users with a variety of communication and collaboration applications, as well as the ability to save and store.

 1. Protect regulated data

-It should come as no surprise that an organisation’s appetite to risk decreases as the sensitivity of the data they share via email increases.
+It should come as no surprise that an organization’s appetite to risk decreases as the sensitivity of the data they share via email increases.
 This is particularly true for firms regulated by data privacy laws such as GDPR and HIPAA, or those preparing for upcoming regulations like CCPA.

-Where a data breach can lead to compliance issues, punitive action, and inevitable reputational and financial implications, organisations can take a strategic approach to mitigating this risk by integrating email security solutions into O365 that provide robust encryption and enhanced rights management controls.
+Where a data breach can lead to compliance issues, punitive action, and inevitable reputational and financial implications, organizations can take a strategic approach to mitigating this risk by integrating email security solutions into O365 that provide robust encryption and enhanced rights management controls.

 2. Prevent human error